IoTLabUnipi/iotlabunipi.github.com/oM2M_development.md

 * In the Root Directory type: `$HOME/git/californium/`.
 * Click “Finish”.

-# Create a new Maven Project
+# Create your new Application Dedicated Node (ADN)

 * Open Eclipse
 * Select File -> New -> Project.